zoop/zoop-web-sdk/README.md

 #### 4.1 Gateway Option Format

-The options parameter that is passed while calling `zoop.initIncomeTaxDepartment` has the following format.
+The options parameter that is passed while calling `zoop.initItdGateway` has the following format.

 ```js
 const gatewayOption = {